ta543/ta543/README.md

 ### 2. Trial Management Microservice
 This microservice handles all the logic related to key codes and trial activations.

-**Generating and Storing Key Codes:**
+**Generating Key Codes:**
-- Admins generate new key codes, which are stored in the database with details such as status, trial duration, and metadata.

-**Assigning Key Codes to Salespeople:**
-- Admins assign the generated key codes to specific salespeople who are responsible for using them to activate their own trials.
+- Admins generate new key codes and assign them to specific salespeople who are responsible for using them to activate their own trials.

 **Handling Trial Activation Requests:**
 - When a salesperson submits a trial activation request, the service validates:
-  - **Key Code Validation:** Checks if the key code exists, is active, and has not expired.
+  - **Key Code Validation:** Checks if the key code is valid and active.
   - **Email Validation:** Ensures that the email has not been used for a trial before.
 If it has, the request is denied.
   - **Device Fingerprint Validation:** Verifies if the device fingerprint has been used for a trial before.
 If it has, the request is also denied.

 **Storing Activation Information:**
-- If the key code, email, and device fingerprint are all valid and unique, the service activates the trial, storing the activation information in the database with the trial start and end dates.
+- If the key code, email, and device fingerprint are all valid and unique, the service activates the trial and stores the activation information in the database with the trial start and end dates, along with the key code used.
+- The key code is only stored in the database after it has been used for trial activation.
 - The key code status is updated to “used” to prevent it from being reused.

 **Sending Notifications:**